2022 Cats Protection Calendars are available from:

 Werrington Vets - Brookfield Trade Park, Off Lincoln Rd

-WE'RE HOMING AGAIN!!!We're trialling Cats Protection's new hands-free homing process so we can safely get our cats into the loving homes they've been waiting for.
+WE'RE HOMING!!!We're using Cats Protection's hands-free homing process so we can safely get our cats into the loving homes they've been waiting for.
 To read more about how it works go to our adopt a cat page at adopt-a-cat

 Financial help with neutering and spaying

-We still offer financial assistance to those with low incomes to assist with the neutering and spaying of owned cats.
+We offer financial assistance to those with low incomes to assist with the neutering and spaying of owned cats.
+Email firstname.lastname@example.org to register your interest.
 Why get your cat neutered?
 Male cats are less likely to roam, fight or territory mark by spraying.
 They are less vulnerable to some cancers and diseases such as Feline Immunodeficiency Virus (FIV) or Feline Leukaemia Virus (FeLV) which can be sexually transmitted or caught through fighting.
 Male cats are more likely to be 'homebodies' as they lose the urge to find a mate.

 Female cats can become pregnant at 4 months old and can have up to three litters of kittens a year.
 This puts enormous stress on a young cats body and can be costly feeding and providing veterinary treatment.
 It also stops female cats wailing during the mating season (January - August) leaving you with a better nights sleep!
 As with male cats, neutered female cats are less vulnerable to some cancers and diseases such as Feline Immunodeficiency Virus (FIV) or Feline Leukaemia Virus (FeLV) which can be sexually transmitted.